-- When possible, faculty interviewers are assigned to students as academic advisors once they enroll. - All full time and part time clinical faculties with the addition of the Center for Experiential Learning (CEL) Supervisor will be assigned advisees. - First level students will be randomly assigned at the beginning of the academic year and advisors will keep these students through the duration of their enrollment.

-• Photographs of the advisees will be accessible by the advisor on the College's Student Information System, SONIS.
+- All full time and part time clinical faculties with the addition of the Center for Experiential Learning (CEL) Supervisor will be assigned advisees. - First level students will be randomly assigned at the beginning of the academic year and advisors will keep these students through the duration of their enrollment. - Photographs of the advisees will be accessible by the advisor on the College's Student Information System, SONIS.